 Stop gap insurance is a policy to protect a business owner’s liability if their employee sues because of a workplace injury.
-Most workers’ compensation policies have employer liability insurance included automatically.
-However, some policies don’t have this protection, leaving business owners with a “gap” in their coverage—and stop gap insurance covers that gap.
+Most workers’ compensation policies include employer liability insurance automatically.
+However, some policies don’t have this protection.

-Workers’ compensation is considered “no-fault” insurance, meaning it offers protection regardless of who is at fault: the employer or the employee.
+Workers’ compensation is considered “no-fault” insurance, which offers protection regardless of who is at fault: the employer or the employee.
 There are instances, however, where an employee may seek additional damages.

 For example, an employer may face a lawsuit from: